 A Local Arts Agency can be an agency of local government, a nonprofit organization, or a hybrid of the two.

-Typical activities of Local Arts Council include:
+Typical activities of Local Arts Agencies include:

-• Promoting/providing access to diverse art forms
+• Promoting/providing access to varied art forms

-• Addressing cultural diversity and traditional arts
+• Addressing cultural variation and traditional arts

 • Regional fundraising for the arts/grant-making